 The collective went through several changes of line-up – and many more changes of outfit – before disbanding in 2004.
 Tribe alumni include Lindz West (now of LZ7), Cameron Dante (Bizarre, Inc), current Message creative director Tim Owen and wife Emma Owen, author and songwriter Beth Redman and larger than life vocalist Deronda Lewis.

 The impact of the Tribe has been felt widely, with many Christian bands and creative mission organisation crediting them with setting a standard of creative excellence and no-holds-barred gospel proclamation.
-New mission bands developed under the wings of The Message in Manchester include LZ7, BlushUK, Twelve24, MaLoKai, BrightLine and Vital Signs, together with several non-musical creative teams: theatre company In Yer Face, dance crew Square1 and sex and relationships team Respect Me.
+New mission bands developed under the wings of The Message in Manchester include LZ7, BlushUK, Twelve24, MaLoKai, BrightLine, Vital Signs, SoulBox and Amongst Wolves together with several non-musical creative teams: theatre company In Yer Face, dance crew Square1, sex and relationships team Respect ME and disability-engagement team Enable.

 In addition, well over 200 young people have been trained in creative mission through our training courses Xcelerate, Genetik and Message Academy.